TEN-framework/TEN-Agent/README.md

 - Image frame
 - PCM frame

-By specifying the direction of these data types in the graph, developers can enable mutual invocation and unidirectional data flow between plugins.
+By specifying the direction of these data types in the Graph, developers can enable mutual invocation and unidirectional data flow between plugins.
 This is especially useful for PCM and image data types, simplifying audio and video processing.

 ### Astra Agent App

 An Astra Agent App is a runnable server-side application that combines multiple Extensions following Graph rules to accomplish more sophisticated operations.

-### Astra Store
+### Astra Cloud Store

 The Astra Store is a centralized platform where developers can share their extensions and access those created by others.

 ### Astra Package Manager

 The Astra Package Manager simplifies the process of uploading, sharing, downloading, and installing Astra extensions.
-Extensions can specify dependencies on other extensions and the environment, and the package manager automatically manages these dependencies, making the installation and release of extensions extremely convenient.
+Extensions can specify dependencies on other extensions and the environment, and the Astra Package Manager automatically manages these dependencies, making the installation and release of extensions extremely convenient and intuitive.

 </br>